 A note about jewelry classes: we provide brass, copper, and bronze.
 In some cases, a class will include silver.
 In classes that do not include silver, students are welcome to bring their own silver to use during the workshop.
 Also, stones for jewelry are not provided.

 Housing & Meals

 Non-residential students can choose to purchase a lunch package or a full meal package at the time of registration.
-Breakfast ($12) and dinner ($18) can be added on any day by arrangment with the on-site coordinator during the workshop.
+Because of advance purchasing needs, we are not able to add on meals during the workshop period.

-Once per year, there is a non-refundable $25 registration fee
+Once per year, there is a non-refundable $25/person registration fee.

 Snow Farm's cancellation policy has taken different forms over the past two years in response to the COVID-19 pandemic.
 For 2022, we have carefully considered the needs of individuals, our responsibility to maintain a safe community, and the costs/risks to Snow Farm.
 The following cancellation policy is a hybrid of the pre-pandemic and more recent versions.
 Please review carefully and let us know if you have any questions.

 - Plans change, we get it!
 All cancellations 21 days or more prior to the start of a workshop can receive a full refund (tuition, housing, meals, supplies) less a $75 cancellation fee, per workshop.
 The $25 registration fee (paid once per year) is non-refundable.

 - Late cancellations are really tough on planning and preparation for a workshop.
 Cancellations within 21 days from the start of a workshop are non-refundable, except in the case of an unexpected illness or medical issue.